Procter & Gamble: "Woke" social stances

+In 2025, the company continued its policies of diversity, equity, and inclusion despite government scrutiny during the second presidency of Donald Trump.

-Gillette ad
+Gillette advertisement

-On January 14, 2019, P&G subsidiary Gillette released a controversial advertisement called "The Best Men Can Be", ostensibly to address negative behavior among men, including bullying, sexism, sexual misconduct, and toxic masculinity.
+On January 14, 2019, P&G subsidiary Gillette released a controversial advertisement, "The Best Men Can Be", ostensibly to address negative behavior among men, including bullying, sexism, sexual misconduct, and toxic masculinity.
 The ad was the subject of controversy and was received negatively by various online commentators, becoming one of the most disliked videos on YouTube.

 The ad led to calls for boycott of Gillette and Procter & Gamble.
 Later in the year, its Gillette shaving business took an $8 billion write-down in value, although the company and analysts pointed to accumulated currency fluctuations, the entrance of strong rivals and decline in the demand for shaving products since the division's previous valuation in 2005, rather than fallout from the ad.